mapike907/Data-Requests/22.02_VBB_Status_DeltavsOmicron/README.md

 (1a) What percentage were vaccinated, vaccinated with booster, or unvaccinated?

-Individuals were were unvaccinated made up a higher proporition of cases during both Delta and Omicron.
+Unvaccinated people have a higher proporition of cases.

 ![VBB_CO2](https://github.com/mapike907/Images/blob/main/VBB_Cases_CO_2.PNG)